yurt-page/docs/README.md

 > I don’t know what Web3 would be based on, but Web4 would be based on HTML and cgi-bin.
 > — [Albert Einstein](https://twitter.com/marinintim/status/1471480630445813760)

-And that's exactly what Yurt uses :) That's esseintal technologies that may work on a smallest devices.
+And that's exactly what Yurt uses :) That's essential technologies that may work on the smallest devices.

 Basically for the Yurt the terminology is not applied at all.
+Security, privacy and censorship resistance are cool but publicity, accountability and bad content filtering are cool too when used wisely.
 The main goal is to make a cheap web.
 Ideally just for free.
-So small businesses can create a cheap site to sell their products without needing to pay to marketplaces.
+* So small businesses can create a cheap site to sell their products without needing to pay to marketplaces.
-So users may have cheap photos storage: just connect an SSD disk to your router.
+* So users may have cheap photos storage: just connect an SSD disk to your router.
-So that authors can create and sell their content without needing to share money with platforms because their followers are seeding their content.
+* So that authors can create and sell their content without needing to share money with platforms because their followers are seeding their content.
+If something is better to be centralized like authorization then ok.
+If something would be better decentralized like content distribution: ok, let's try to do it so.

+The end goal is that all users will have a Yurt already installed on their routers and devices when they purchase so they can just start using it.

 ## Problems